dylanrush/categorical-sectional/readme.md

 This will transition/fade into yellow from the standard category color.

 Setting this to `false` will result in the category color fading.
 The amount the category fades is determined by `night_category_proportion`

+#### snow_pulse

+Set this to `true` if you would like stations that are reporting snow to pulse between a low light and white while using the Precipitation visualizer.
+This is overriden by the twinkle option.

+Defaults to `false`.

+#### snow_twinkle

+Set this to `true` if you would like stations that are reporting snow to twinkle between a low light and white while using the Precipitation visualizer.

+Defaults to `true`.

 #### night_category_proportion